logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/repository_actions.md

 # Repository actions
+!!! notice "Repository permissions"
+    Git repositories are private.
+Only the owner of the repository can perform git actions on the repository such as commit, push, pull e.t.c.
 ## UI
 The operations to perform on the cloned repository can be found in the dropdown as shown below.